meeque/mystery-disk/mystery-disk.stackexchange.md

 # How did my ext3 superblocks get so messed up?
 And how to fix them?

-I've recently found an old external hard disk and I have no idea whats on it.
-There was only one partition on it, encrypted with dm-crypt.
+I've recently found an old external hard disk and I have no idea what's on it.
+There was only one partition, encrypted with dm-crypt.
 Luckily I still remembered some of the passphrases that I used back in the day, and one of them actually worked.
 Using the right passphrase I got this:

 ```
 $ sudo cryptsetup open --type plain /dev/sda1 mystery-disk